spinnaker/spinnaker.io/content/en/docs/setup/other_config/monitoring/_index.md

 understanding of runtime behaviors but you can aggregate across dimensions (or parts of dimensions) when you dont care about that level of refinement.

-Each microservice defines and exports its own metrics.
-The `spinnaker-monitoring` daemon augments these by identifying which microservice they came from (how it does so depends on the backend metrics system you are using).
-There are no global "Spinnaker" metrics.
-There are only individual metrics on the individual instance of concrete microservices that, taken together, compose a "Spinnaker" deployment.

 ### Types of metrics

 There are two basic types of metrics currently supported,